British Food and Drink Grows in Popularity

 a) Search Engine Visibility

-Alibaba (the largest e-commerce company in China) have now launched international cross border services facilitating your access into China.
-Brands can market and sell on the flagship platforms Tmall and Taobao and benefit from the extensive delivery, storage and administrative services Alibaba offer for international brands.
-You can host an ‘official store’ and sell to discerning Chinese consumers, the ideal target market in-fact, on Tmall.
+Alibaba (the largest e-commerce company in China) has now launched international cross-border services facilitating your access to China.
+Brands can market and sell on the flagship platforms Tmall and Taobao and benefit from the extensive delivery, storage, and administrative services Alibaba offers for international brands.
+You can host an ‘official store’ and sell to discerning Chinese consumers, the ideal target market in fact, on Tmall.

 c) Forum Reputation

 Forums are still wildly popular in China.
-In-fact in many cases, forum results appear above an official website.
-Their prevalence is explained by the consumer priority for peer based feedback and product reviews.
+In fact, in many cases, forum results appear above an official website.
+Their prevalence is explained by the consumer priority for peer-based feedback and product reviews.
 They rely upon the reputation of a brand, especially new to the market, in such forums.
-Distributors will also regularly check forums to see what the reputation of brand is like.
+Distributors will also regularly check forums to see what the reputation of the brand is like.

 d) Social media